12th Commerce SP Textbook Solutions Chapter 2 (Sources of Corporate Finance) – Maharashtra Board – Free Solution

 or ownership capital.
 The shareholder’s purchase shares of the company and supply necessary capital.
 It is one form of owned capital.

 b) Another form of owned capital is retained earnings.
 It is also known as ploughing back of profit.
-It is a reinvestment of profit in the business b the company itself.
+It is a reinvestment of profit in the business by the company itself.
 Retained earnings is an internal source of finance.

-c) Owned capital is regarded as a permanent capital, as it is returned only at the time of winding up of the company.
+c) Owned capital is regarded as permanent capital, as it is returned only at the time of winding up of the company.

 3. Ploughing back of profit.

-Business organizations are subject to variation in earnings.
+Answer: Business organizations are subject to variation in earnings.
 It would be a wise decision to keep aside a part of earning during a period of high profit.
 A prudent company does not distribute the entire profit earned among shareholders.
 A part of profit is retained by company in the form of reserve fund.
 These reserves are the retained earnings of the company.
 The sum total of retained earnings gets accumulated over the years.
 These accumulated profits are reinvested in the business rather than distributed as dividend.

 ”The process of accumulating corporate profits and their utilization in business is called retained earnings.”